Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-More surprisingly, crystal structures mimicking those of infinitely long systems that are harmonically confined in the radial direction can be realized in a linear rf quadrupole~\cite{Hornekaer:2001} (and as well in Penning traps) when two different ion species are simultaneously confined.
+More surprisingly, when two different ion species are simultaneously confined in a linear rf quadrupole trap, cylindrical crystal structures can be realized that mimick those of infinitely long systems~\cite{Hornekaer:2001}.
+This should also be observable in Penning traps~\cite{Larson:1986,Imajo:1997}.
 See the paragraph on \emph{Two-species Coulomb crystals} which concludes this subsection.

 \emph{Slab geometry---} The slab geometry consists of a uniform density OCP that is harmonically confined in one direction, $q\phi_T(\rho,z) = m\omega_z^2 z^2/2$, but infinite in the orthogonal directions.
-With the assumption that the lattice planes that form in the $T=0$ limit have the same symmetry, this geometry allows for a careful theoretical treatment~\cite{Dubin:1989} that illustrates the importance of surface effects with 3D trapped ion crystals.
-Although bcc has a lower bulk energy per ion than fcc, an fcc lattice has a smaller surface energy contribution than bcc, making it the lower energy lattice for thicknesses with smaller numbers of planes.
-Dubin showed that a slab thickness corresponding to approximately 60 planes is required for bcc to take over from fcc as the prevailing lattice structure with lower energy.
+This geometry allows for a careful theoretical treatment that illustrates the importance of surface effects with 3D trapped ion crystals~\cite{Dubin:1989}.
+The treatment assumes that the lattice planes that form in the $T=0$ limit have the same symmetry.
+It is found that, although bcc has a lower bulk energy per ion than fcc, the fcc lattice has a smaller surface energy contribution than bcc, making it the lower energy lattice for thicknesses with smaller numbers of planes.
+Dubin showed that when the slab thickness is larger than approximately 60 planes, bcc becomes the structure that minimizes the energy, while for smaller thickness fcc prevails.

-Experimentally this geometry can be approximated in ion traps by adjusting the radial confinement of the trap to be much weaker than the axial confinement.
+Experimentally this geometry can be approximated in ion traps by adjusting the trap radial confinement to be much weaker than the axial confinement.
 In a Penning trap this condition can be achieved with low rotation frequencies $\omega_r$ that are slightly higher than the magnetron frequency $\omega_m$ of the trap (see Eq.~\eqref{eq:magnetron} and Fig.~\ref{fig:Pening_crystal_shapes}).
-For a given rotation frequency, this is the regime that gives rise to single plane crystals (see Sec.~\ref{sec:planar_geometries}) for a sufficiently small number of ions.
+For a given rotation frequency, this is the regime that gives rise to single-plane crystals (see Sec.~\ref{sec:planar_geometries}) for a sufficiently small number of ions.
 With larger numbers of trapped ions, multi-plane crystals form with an overall pancake (or lenticular) shape.
-The lattice planes have some curvature, but near the radial center ($\rho\approx 0$) of the trap, the planes are very flat and can be used to compare with the predicted structure of infinite planar systems analyzed by \cite{Dubin:1993}.
+The lattice planes have some curvature, but near the radial center ($\rho\approx 0$) of the trap, the planes are very flat and can be compared with the structures of infinite planar systems analyzed by \cite{Dubin:1993}.